 l’om che o ai creât

-the man that I have created
+the man whom I have created

-The expression dutune cun means together with.
+The expression dutune cun means together with, along with.

 dutune cul om, ancje lis bestiis

-together with man, also the beasts
+along with man, also the beasts

 You first encountered the reflexive verb strissinâsi (to slither) in the post pertaining to Gjenesi 1:20-25, where you read lis bestiis che si strissinin su la tiere (the beasts that slither on the ground).
 In the current verse, you find lis bestiis replaced by the feminine plural chês: